|

 base pairs require an overnight transfer and, even then, may not be

-completely transferred. note:
+completely transferred.

 |